aandreyev/kb_search_api/README.md

 While this setup is configured for local development, it can be adapted for production.
 The key differences in the provided production configuration are:
 - The `VITE_RAG_API_URL` is set to `/api`.
 This implies a reverse proxy is set up in front of the application that routes requests for `https://your-domain.com/api` to the RAG API service's container.
 - `VITE_MSAL_REDIRECT_URI` points to the public domain name (`https://your-domain.com`).

+## Authentication

+The app uses Azure AD for authentication:
+- Frontend: MSAL acquires tokens with specific scopes.
+- Backend: Validates JWTs (signature, issuer, audience) but does not enforce scopes currently.

+For details and limitations, see [authentication_implementation.md](authentication_implementation.md).

+## Limitations
+- No scope checking in backend – any valid token from the app can access APIs.
+- Local dev may require manual .env if Doppler not set up.
+- First startup is slow due to model downloads.

+## Recent Changes
+- Extensive Azure AD authentication debugging and refactoring.
+- Doppler integration for secrets.
+- Startup scripts for flexible launching.
+- UI improvements and logging.

+See git log for full history.